 My pricing for residential real estate photography is relatively simple, and is based on the number of photos delivered to you.
 If you don’t specify, then I’ll just take as many as I think are necessary, usually 15 photos for a small-to-medium home, 25 for a larger home, and 35 to 50 for a very large property.
 Prices include a “virtual tour” which is an online slideshow that you can link to from the MLS and other listing sites.
-Photos are almost always delivered within 24 hours of the shoot, and very often the same evening.
+Photos are almost always delivered within 24 hours of the shoot, or by noon the day after the shoot.

 5 photos: $150